Dexagod/SoSy-2025---Bashlib-demo/content/2_authentication.md

 As different workflows impose different constraints on the management of user identity and authentication, Bashlib supports the following authentication capabilities:

+%PC: Why not create an `<ol>` tag here?
+%PC: I Think for Solid-OIDC you’d better just do a footnote/href?
 (i) Compatibility with the [Solid OpenID Connect](todo: spec link)[](todo: citation link) speficiation is integrated in Bashlib, proving an interactive authentication flow via the browser.
 As this is the standardized login flow, it is compatible with all Solid Server implementations,